python-websockets/websockets/docs/intro.rst

 .. _server-example:

 Here's a WebSocket server example.
-It reads a name from the client and sends a message.
+It reads a name from the client, sends a greeting, and closes the connection.

 .. literalinclude:: ../example/server.py